Physician-Scientist Training Program

+The UNC Department of Psychiatry has a rich tradition of integrating clinical care with clinical, translational, global public health, health services, and basic neuroscience research.
+With nearly $22 million in external research funding ($17.9M from NIH FY2020), UNC Psychiatry currently ranks in the top 5 for NIH Research funding among departments within UNC School of Medicine, and 19th for Departments of Psychiatry across the United States.
 UNC’s basic science departments are nationally ranked and committed to working with physicians.
-The Gillings School of Global Public Health at the University of North Carolina is the 2nd ranked school of public health in the nation and a rich source of mentors for Physician-Scientist scholars pursuing high impact epidemiology research.
+Further, the Gillings School of Global Public Health at UNC is the 2nd ranked school of public health in the nation and a fertile source of mentors for Physician-Scientist trainees pursuing high impact epidemiology research.